-Your pet dog is a beloved part of your family, and you want to make sure that he or she is always safe and protected.
+Your pet dog is a beloved part of your family, and you want to make sure that they are always safe and protected.
 Unfortunately, your pup may get into a little trouble and cause damage to property or people.
-Does your homeowner’s insurance policy cover such incidents?
+Does your homeowners insurance policy cover such incidents?

 The answer is not always clear-cut, and it depends on the specific details of your policy.
 It’s important to understand what type of coverage you have, so you can rest assured that you’ll be protected in the event of a dog-related claim.
 A licensed YourPolicy agent can help you find a policy that will fit your specific needs in this situation.